MunnChai/Card-Wizardry/README.md

 - As a user, I want to be able to select a deck, and remove a card from the deck.
 - As a user, I want to be able to purchase a card, and add it to my owned cards.
 - As a user, I want to be able to sell a card from my owned cards.
+- As a user, I want to be able to save my game.
+- As a user, I want to be able to load a saved game.

 ### In Battle